Kaylee0501/Kaylee0501.github.io/_pages/about.md

 ## About me
 Hi, I'm __Kaylee__.
-I am an undergraduate student in CS & DS at [University of Wisconsin -- Madison](https://www.cs.wisc.edu).
-I am fortunate to be advised by Prof. [Fred Sala](https://pages.cs.wisc.edu/~fredsala/) and Prof. [Jelena Diakonikolas](https://www.jelena-diakonikolas.com/).
+I am a first-year Ph.D. student in Computer Science at [University of California, San Diego](https://ucsd.edu/).
+I am fortunate to be advised by Prof. [Jingbo Shang](https://shangjingbo1226.github.io/)  Previously, I received my B.S. degree in Computer Science and Data Science at [University of Wisconsin – Madison](https://www.cs.wisc.edu/), where I worked with Prof. [Fred Sala](https://pages.cs.wisc.edu/~fredsala/) and Prof. [Jelena Diakonikolas](https://www.jelena-diakonikolas.com/).

 My research interest is efficient machine learning, especially weak supervision, AutoML, and large-scale data analysis.
 I am eager to come up with new ideas to help **reduce the need for expensive labeled data**.
 I am also working on broadening the scope of machine learning methods toward **the long tail of diverse and under-studied application fields** -- far beyond well-explored domains such as vision and NLP.

 ## News
+- Sep 2023: [Geometry-Aware Adaptation for Pretrained Models](https://arxiv.org/abs/2307.12226) is accepted to NeurIPS '23!
 - Sep 2022: [AutoWS-Bench-101](https://arxiv.org/abs/2208.14362) is accepted to NeurIPS '22!

 ## Publications